 Keeping this concept close through the entire design and development phases of the campaign also allowed us to keep accessibility top of mind, as well as making sure this experience would truly feature the voice of the ambassadors.
 At the end of the day, we believe their voices are the ones that will change the way people see those living with disabilities, and give hope to others affected by paralysis.

-We’ve always stood by our principle of only taking on work we believed in ourselves, but this one really hit home for us.
+We’ve always stood by our principle of only taking on work we believed in, but this one really hit home for us.
 Our Director of Engagement, Jaime Laufer, has a brother, Matt, who was left paralyzed after a car accident in 2003.
 We all know and love Matt, and our relationship to him really fueled our own passion for taking on this campaign.
-We also had the joy of having Matt himself working directly with us throughout the entire process — testing components and providing feedback for our work along the way.
+We also had the joy of having Matt himself working directly with us throughout the entire process — testing components and providing helpful feedback.

 We wholeheartedly believe that the reason why everyone from the Digital Surgeons, Reeve Foundation, and Google team were able to come together and gel as a single team was because of this passion.
 Despite working with stakeholders across various timezones with packed days, making the time to field calls and collaborate in real time was never an issue, precisely because everyone had the same goal in mind.
 We were, and still are, tied together by the belief that this campaign is the first step forward in many more to come of technology-driven solutions that can improve the lives of people everywhere.

 Let’s talk about what’s next for your business.